espocrm/documentation/docs/administration/backup-and-restore.md

 That's all.
 Now, you have to copy the created backup to a safe place.

-## How to backup EspoCRM with a script
+## How to back up EspoCRM with a script

-You can use a script to backup all needed data.
-Login via SSH and run the commands (tested on Ubuntu server).
+You can use a script to back up all needed data.
+Login via SSH and run the commands (tested on the Ubuntu server).

 ### Download a script